p5ntangle/k0rdent-utils/README.md

 2. Create the template object

+>[!NOTE]
-NOTE: the object is immutable, so if you need to change something you need to delete is and recreate it, don't do this after deploying a cluster with the template (see template chains for that)
+> the object is immutable, so if you need to change something you need to delete is and recreate it, don't do this after deploying a cluster with the template (see template chains for that)

 ``` YAML
 apiVersion: k0rdent.mirantis.com/v1beta1